Ecuador & the GalápagosBiodiversity Hotspot

 • Quito

-Arrive in Quito, Ecuador, and spend your first night and morning at a comfortable ecolodge near the airport.
-Get to know your group and On Assignment team during an in-depth orientation before heading out into the field.
+Arrive in Quito, Ecuador, and settle into your accommodations near Quito’s historic center.
+Get to know your group and On Assignment team during an in-depth orientation.
+Explore Quito’s historic downtown and learn more about Ecuador’s history and highland culture before heading out into the field.

 • Mindo